ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 1. You are assigned **Issue #118, Update Internal Contribution Guidelines** within GitLab.
    * Check to see if there is a branch associated with your issue within GitLab.
 Branches created via issues usually have a similar name, in this case the branch name would be `118-update-internal-contribution-guidelines`.
-   * If a branch doesn't exist, please ask your supervisor to create one.
-Please *do not* create a branch yourself.
+   * If a branch doesn't exist, feel free to create one yourself.
+Each issue has an associated "Create Merge Request" button which will create a branch and merge request for that issue"

 2. Checkout the issue branch.
    * Within Sourcetree, click **Repository --> Checkout**, then select the branch associated with the issue you have been assigned.
 In this case, `118-update-internal-contribution-guidelines`.
 You can also double-click different branch names to check them out.